opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Use the Copy command to keep in memory the selection for further operations.

-    - Use the Cut command to eliminate the selection from the xsheet and keep it in memory for further operations.
+    - Use the Cut command to eliminate the selection from the Xsheet and keep it in memory for further operations.
 The cell elimination causes the following cells to shift up.

-    - Use the Paste command to paste the selection kept in memory into the xsheet starting from the selected insertion cell.
+    - Use the Paste command to paste the selection kept in memory into the Xsheet starting from the selected insertion cell.
 The command causes the following cells to shift down.

     - Use the Delete command to empty the selected cells from any reference.

     - Use the Insert command to insert blank cells before the selection; inserted cells will be as many as the selected ones.

-.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking the xsheet cells.
+.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking the Xsheet cells.

 .. tip:: **To edit cells with the Cells menu commands:**